Perspective Aware Road Obstacle Detection: Experiments

 \subsubsection{Impact of Perspective}

-In Table~\ref{tab:metrics_ablation_short}-left, we report the results of an ablation study in which either our architecture has been altered to use the perspective map in different ways or the perspective-aware synthetic object insertion has been changed.
+In Table~\ref{tab:metrics_ablation_short}-left, we report the results of an ablation study in which we altered either our architecture to use the perspective map in different ways or the perspective-aware synthetic object insertion strategy.

 In particular, we consider the following variants: